Insaida/nscCTF/GettingStarted.md

 ### <a name="customizingsite-coffeescript"></a> CoffeeScript

-All of the client-side code for the picoCTF Platform is written in [CoffeeScript](http://coffeescript.org/).
+All of the client-side code for the nscCTF Platform is written in [CoffeeScript](http://coffeescript.org/).
 When `devploy` is used to deploy the site, all CoffeeScript files in `web/coffee` are compiled to JavaScript and stored in `web/js` before being copied to the server directory.
 This means that any edits to the client-side code should occur in the relevant `.coffee` file NOT the `.js` file.

 ### <a name="customizingsite-analytics"></a> Adding Google Analytics